cyrraz/plothist/docs/advanced/model_examples.rst

 .. image:: ../img/hep_examples_dataMC_pull.svg
-   :alt: Data/MC comparison with pull, stacked plot
+   :alt: Data/model comparison with pull, stacked plot
    :width: 500

-If you do not want to show and take into account the MC uncertainties, setting ``mc_uncertainty`` to ``False`` updates the definition of the pulls:
+If you do not want to show and take into account the model uncertainties, setting ``mc_uncertainty`` to ``False`` updates the definition of the pulls:

 .. code-block:: python